PittSailbot/Sailbot/src/teensy/src/hal/README.md

 Why did we make a HAL?
 What problems does it try to solve?
 What are its limitations?

 ## The Problem
 So what's the point of all this stuff?
 As our club has grown we've had to support an increasing amount of legacy and new electronics.
-So far we've had (as of 2025):
+So far we've had (as of 2026):

-- 4 different PCBs (soon to be 6+) along with undefined breadboard testing
+- 4 different PCBs (soon to be 6+) along with handling undefined breadboard testing
   - Leo PCB
   - Tom PCB
   - Stan PCB 2